PraneethKarnena/online-store-drf/README.md

 # Online Store - ReST Implementation

+A very simple and light Django e-commerce application backend (API) to demonstrate Django and Rest Framework.

 Bamazon, spelt as “Bae-ma-zon”, is an e-commerce company.
 They sell products of very different kinds.
 They would like to implement a mobile application for their store.
 Hence we are tasked with building a backend for their app.

 Only registered staff will able to Create/Read/Update/Delete/Search products.